ThermChem-FW/thermchem-fw.github.io/README.md

 ## Contributing

 If you're familiar with Jekyll and the GitHub pull request process, feel free to propose your own changes in the form of a pull request.
-(Please make sure to test your changes with a local Jekyll installation before submitting the pull request.)
+(Please test your changes with a local Jekyll installation before submitting the pull request.)
 Otherwise, you're probably best off submitting an issue to the GitHub repository, or reaching out to the point of contact to discuss your needs.

 ## Adding bibliography entries